rwilliams/jrubywiki/Packaging-Native-Installers-with-the-JavaFX-Ant-Tasks.md

 The packaging toolkit can only create packages for the OS it is being used on, so for Windows installers you will need to run it on a Windows machine, for OSX installers you will need to run it on a Mac, etc.

 In order for the installer to be created, you will need some additional tools installed on your system.
 For Windows you need either Inno Setup 5 or later for an EXE or [Windows Installer XML (WiX) toolset](http://wix.sourceforge.net/) to generate an MSI.
 Make sure the WiX toolset's `bin` folder is on the `PATH`.
-No special tools are need to generate a DMG, just a recent version of OSX.
-For linux, the packager uses dpkg-deb to create DEB installers and rpmbuild for RPM.
+No special tools are needed to generate a DMG, just a recent version of OSX.
+For Linux, the packager uses dpkg-deb to create DEB installers and rpmbuild for RPM.

 # A Simple Example

 There are literally hundreds, perhaps thousands, of tasks and customization options you can choose from, so it would be impossible for me to catalog those all here.
-Instead, we'll cover a simple example that should explain the basic principles involved, and you can examine the oracle documentation for more advanced customization.
+Instead, we'll cover a simple example that should explain the basic principles involved, and you can examine the Oracle documentation for more advanced customization.

 If you aren't familiar with JRuby's Ant library, [this article](http://blog.engineyard.com/2010/rake-and-ant-together-a-pick-it-n-stick-it-approach) is a good primer, and there is an excellent sub-chapter in the [Using Jruby](http://pragprog.com/book/jruby/using-jruby) book.